 In the limited cases where social distancing cannot be practiced, supervisors will implement other measures that will promote social distancing.
 Any alternate work arrangements should not interfere with our ability to serve students or present an undue hardship to university operations.

 For more information about work arrangements and leave options for employees unable to return to campus, contact the Office of Human Resources.

-For the fall semester 2020, it is expected that employees will return to campus by the start of the fall semester to conduct their work.
+For the spring semester 2021, it is expected that employees will return to campus by the start of the fall semester to conduct their work.
 Employees can expect social distancing will be practiced.
 We are working diligently to create an environment where social distancing can be relied upon as the best tool in reducing the spread of COVID-19.
 Any alternate work arrangements should not interfere with our ability to serve students.

 Employees who care for or live with individuals at higher risk for severe illness with COVID-19 should plan to return to campus as scheduled and work with their direct supervisor to ensure that their work environment allows for social distancing and the ability to practice the behaviors known to reduce the spread of the coronavirus.

 All staff and faculty, whether working remotely or on campus, must complete the online COVID-19 training modules by August 29, 2020.
 An email notifying all employees of this requirement was distributed to Florida Tech faculty and staff on July 30.

 - Disinfecting the Workplace for COVID-19

 Please login to Vivid LMS using your Tracks ID and password to complete the courses.
 If you have any questions, or if you have technical difficulties accessing the training, please contact Environmental Health and Safety.